mblakele/threx/README.md

 Security
 ---

-More or less all of Presta's functionality depends on admin privileges.
+More or less all of Threx's functionality depends on admin privileges.
 The scheduled task must run as admin, or as a highly-privileged user.
 Reporting could run as a less-privileged user, but still needs access to `xdmp:forest-status` and `xdmp:forest-counts`,